-Exercise 5.4.3 Assume two sets $\land$ , C, $\mathsf{E}{\land}$ and $\land'$ , C', $\mathsf{E}{\land'}$ of constants for conjunctions.
-Prove $X \land Y \longleftrightarrow X \land' Y$ .
+Exercise 5.4.3 Assume two sets \wedge , C, E{\wedge} and \wedge' , C', $E{\wedge'}$ of constants for conjunctions.
+Prove $X \wedge Y \longleftrightarrow X \wedge' Y$.
 Do the same for disjunction and propositional equality.
 We may say that the constructors and eliminators for a propositional construct characterize the propositional construct up to propositional equivalence.

-5.5 Declared Constants and Lemmas
+5.5 Declared Constants and Theorems

 Assuming constants without justification is something one does not do in type theory.
-For instance, if we assume a constant of type $\perp$ , we can prove everything using the explosion rule, which completely ruins the carefully constructed logical system.
-A safe way for introducing a constant we would like to have consists in obtaining it with one of the definitional facilities of computational type theory: inductive type definitions, inductive function definitions, and plain definitions.
+For instance, if we assume a constant of type \bot , we can prove everything using the explosion rule, which completely ruins the carefully constructed logical system.
+A safe way for introducing a constant consists in obtaining it with one of the definitional facilities of computational type theory: inductive type definitions, inductive function definitions, and plain definitions.
 The definitional facilities are controlled by carefully designed restrictions ensuring that nothing bad can happen (e.g., a proof of falsity).